128technology/docs/docs/intro_basic_router_config.md

 ## Basic Router Configuration

 128T Routers learn routes through Secure Vector Routing as well as through more traditional means.
-Static routes can be manually configured into the RIB, or you can set the 128T to do BGP Peering.
+Static routes can be manually configured, or you can set the 128T to perform BGP Peering.
 Additionally, the 128T can be configured to use Route Filters and Policies to perform actions on routes.
+The steps below generate a basic router configuration on the conductor.
+This configuration becomes part of the quickstart file that is generated and automatically pulled into the Bootstrap process after the Router installation.

 ## Configure a Router from the Conductor
 Using the Conductor, the following procedures guide you through a basic router configuration.
+The names and IP addresses used here are for example only, to provide continutity in the sample process.

 ### Create the Router
 1. Log in to the Conductor GUI.